orsonteodoro/gcf2/README.md

 temporarly blocked.
 3. Try disabling all CFI flags first, and if it works then converge towards the minimal CFI exception set for this package.
+4. Switch back to GCC if all clang flags were all disabled.
+It could be a clang bug or source code incompatibility with clang.
-4. Disable CFI for this package.
+5. Disable CFI for this package.
 UBSan may still need to be linked.
 It's discussed several sections below.
-5. Switch back to GCC if all clang flags were all disabled.
-It could be a clang bug or source code incompatibility with clang.
-6. If this package is has a noreserve or CFI init problem corresponding to [Err 7] and [Err 13] in package.env, disable CFI in each named dependency temporary until this package is emerged then re-emerge back the dependencies with CFI.
+If this package is has a noreserve or CFI init problem corresponding to [Err 7] and [Err 13] in package.env, disable CFI in each named dependency temporary until this package is emerged then re-emerge back the dependencies with CFI.